OnlineCop/kqlives/KQ/maps/readme.txt

 "Save" specifies whether the player can save their game in this map.
 "Warp" means that the player can (or can't) use the Warp spell to exit this map.
 "WarpX" and "WarpY" are where, when the Warp spell is used, the player ends up at.
 This only works when Warp is true.
+"Revision" is the version of the map.
+Revision 0 did not support Markers, Revision 1 did not support Bounding Boxes.
+Current revision is "2".
 "Start X" and "Start Y" are the default coordinates on the map where the player will start.
 "Width" and "Height" are just that, respectively.
 "SunStone" is true when the map can be defined as a "sunny place" where a SunStone will work.